One Bullet Clips

 - Siren avoids this issue by simply not using weapons that have detachable magazines.
 The guns in the game are either revolvers or hunting rifles; you reload the cylinders or internal magazines with loose bullets.
 It also deals with the corollary by not letting you take weapons from fallen enemies.

 - Siren 2 features much more gunplay, and as such follows this trope to the letter.
-Ammo is still extremely limited, however, and the only way to replenish it if you run out is both long-winded and unsafe, since it involves giving the gun to a Shibito and then beating it senseless before it can shoot you with it.
+Ammo is still extremely limited, however, and the only way to replenish it if you run out is both long-winded and unsafe, since it involves beating a Shibito senseless, dropping your gun for whatever it had (since Shibito, being the bad guys, have Bottomless Magazines), waiting a few minutes for it to wake back up, and then beating it unconscious again after it reloads but before it can shoot you with the gun you just gave it.

-- The sequel/remake, Siren: Blood Curse, acts in much the same way, the only differences being that the rifles are now single-shot instead of repeating, double-barrel shotguns (which can be sawed down) are thrown into the mix, and you can take weapons from enemies (although you can only carry one weapon at a time, and there's usually only one person with a gun in the level — either you or an enemy).
+- The first game's remake, Siren: Blood Curse, acts in much the same way, the only differences being that the rifles are now single-shot instead of repeating, double-barrel shotguns (which can be sawed down in levels with workbenches) are thrown into the mix, and you can take weapons from enemies (although you can only carry one weapon at a time, and there's usually only one person with a gun in the level — either you or an enemy).

 - The first three Metal Gear Solid games account for already-chambered bullets when reloading - do a quick reload and your weapon will have an extra bullet.
 Metal Gear Solid 4 mostly does away with this, due to the Dramatic Gun Cock at the end of every reload - pistols keep a round in the chamber, but that's it.